TSH is a misleading test for thyroid function

 Iodine Deficiency Prevents a Rise in TSH level

 There are a number of conditions which prevent the usual rise in TSH due to hypothyroidism.
-Iodine deficiency is one such common cause.
+Deficiency of iodine is one such common cause.
 Iodine plays an important role in the normal functioning of a number of endocrine glands.
 These glands include thyroid, pituitary, testes, breasts and ovaries.
 When you are low in iodine, as most people are, your thyroid preferentially sucks up most of the available iodine.
 Consequently, there is little iodine left for the rest of the body, including pituitary, testes, breasts and ovaries.
 Less iodine leads to less than optimal functioning of the pituitary gland.
 Hence, TSH level does not rise despite relatively low T3 level inside the pituitary gland.

-Drugs can Affect TSH level
+Drugs can Affect TSH Level

 Metformin is perhaps the most commonly used drug to treat Type 2 diabetes.
 Many type 2 diabetics also have hypothyroidism.
 Recent studies have suggested that metformin can lower serum TSH level (1).
-Your physician may mistakenly think your thyroid is high and may inadvertently lower your dose of the thyroid medicine, making you hypothyroid, which will make you gain more weight and worsen your diabetes.
+Your physician may mistakenly think your thyroid is high and may inadvertently lower your dose of thyroid medicine, making you hypothyroid, which will make you gain more weight and worsen your diabetes.

 Certain antiepileptic medications including carbemazepine, oxcarbemazepine and valproic acid may lower TSH level (2).

-Sertraline(Zoloft) can increase TSH level while Reboxetine (Edronax) can significantly reduce TSH level (3)
+Sertraline (Zoloft) can increase TSH level while Reboxetine (Edronax) can significantly reduce it (3)

 Dopamine infusion is often used in critically ill patients.
 It can lower TSH level.
 Consequently, your physician may mistakenly lower the dose of your thyroid hormone.

 Rexinoids are a subclass of vitamin A derivate drugs, or retinoids.
-Bexarotene ( brand name Targretin) is the only rexinoid currently approved for clinical use, primarily for treatment of cutaneous T cell lymphoma.
+Bexarotene (brand name Targretin) is the only rexinoid currently approved for clinical use, primarily for treatment of cutaneous T cell lymphoma.
 It can lower your TSH level.
-Consequently, your physician may mistakenly lower the dose of your thyroid hormone
+Consequently, your physician may mistakenly lower the dose of your thyroid hormone.

 References: